RichardvdK/CppND-Capstone-Snake-Game/README.md

 ### 2.1: The project demonstrates an understanding of C++ functions and control structures:
 The project uses numerous control structures throughout the program to control the flow of the game.
 ### 2.2: File I/O:
-The program loads an image "eagle_small.png" as an SDL_Surface and renders it to the screen.
+The program loads an image "eagle_small.png" in `renderer.cpp` as an SDL_Surface and renders it to the screen accordingly.

 ### 2.3: The project accepts user input and processes the input:
 The program handles additional keyboard inputs.
 Namely the bracket keys "[" and "]" to change the difficulty of the game.